- Our Courses

 How to Apply

 You can apply online, directly through this course page.
-Applications for 2019 are not yet open.
+Applications are now open.
+The deadline is 1 March 2019.

 LAMDA does not operate an APL or APEL system.
 Prior accredited learning or experiential learning cannot be used towards entry with 'advanced standing' on any LAMDA course.